Resources for Writing Papers

 Technology Help Desk

-Students earning their degree online have access to our Technology Help Desk team to answer questions, connect students to our systems and to assist with any technical issues.
+Students taking courses online have access to our Technology Help Desk team to answer questions, connect students to our systems and to assist with any technical issues.
 To support our diverse and growing graduate student body, the Technology Help Desk is available 24/7 by phone (617) 243-2200 and email firstname.lastname@example.org.